Showing posts sorted by relevance for query gauntlet. Sort by date Show all posts

 Is it time for another ripoff?

-Not too dissimilar to Gauntlet, is The Chaos Engine which the Bitmap Bros released in 1993.
-It's a top-down arcade shooter where you get to choose from a selection of characters before running around levels with only one purpose, killing baddies!
-Okay, there is a [minor] puzzle element but this game is about reaping death!!
+Not too dissimilar to Gauntlet, The Chaos Engine, by the Bitmap Bros, was released in 1993.
+It's a top-down arcade shooter where you choose from a selection of characters before running around levels with one purpose: killing baddies!
+Okay, there is a [minor] puzzle element, but this is about reaping death!!

 It's now that I can imagine the look on your faces.
 Why attempt to take on Gauntlet?
-I know, read on...
+Hmm, read on...

-Here are the characters; you can be one of six mercenaries each with their own skillset.
+The characters: you can be one of six mercenaries, each with their own skill set.
 Chose wisely...

 Who ya gonna be?

-Each character has its own unique skills so I advise that you should play each one to find out which you prefer.
+Each character has unique skills, so I advise that you should play each one to find out what you prefer.
 Personally, I tend to prefer the Mercenary or Thug!
-Each of the environments is extremely interesting, both their wicked mechanics and beautiful visuals, helping to create a wonderful Victorian England theme, etc.
+Each of the environments is extremely interesting with wicked mechanics and beautiful visuals, helping to create a wonderful Victorian England theme, etc.

-Co-op is enabled whether you play solo or with friends and it works a treat.
-I love having a computer-controlled player alongside you and that extra firepower comes in handy.
+Co-op is enabled whether you play solo or with friends and is a treat.
+I love having a computer-controlled player alongside you, and that extra firepower comes in handy.
 That helps, especially in the later levels, and is implemented well without ever taking over.
 However, it's embarrassing when he grabs the coins so quickly!!

 Argh, this is one of those games that demands practice before you can even think about beating it!

-Hey, I think it's time for a couple of screenshots...
+Hey, let's take another break for a couple of screenshots...

 Bitmap aesthetics!

 The graphics are literally outstanding.
-From start to end, such beautiful artworks, detailed sprites and gorgeous landscapes.
-I love each of the environments which have all been enhanced for the lovely Atari STe by using the hardware scrolling and extra colours.
+From start to end, beautiful artwork, detailed sprites, and gorgeous landscapes.
+I love each of the environments, which have all been enhanced for the lovely Atari STe by using the hardware scrolling and extra colours.
 One of the best-looking games on the Atari ST/e.
 Period!!

-The audio is pretty darn cool.
-The chip music is something that stays in your head all day and the sound effects do their job well.
+All audio is cool - the chip music will stay playing in your head all day, and the sound effects do their job well.
 However, I must admit to being a little disappointed that this talented bunch failed to use the DMA audio for sampled sound effects.
-They're already utilising the STe so why use the DMA for samples?
+They're already utilising the STe, so why not use the DMA for samples?

 The CryptO'pinion?

-I have always ranked the Bitmap Brothers as one of the best 16-Bit developers and the freakish charm of Chaos Engine certainly helps to prove that.
-I cannot say whether it's better than Gauntlet because it is similar but different.
-It's marmite and I personally think people are going to find themselves split over these?
+I have always ranked the Bitmap Brothers as one of the best 16-bit developers.
+The freakish charm of Chaos Engine certainly helps to prove that.
+I cannot say whether it's better than Gauntlet because it's similar, but different.
+It's marmite and I think people will find themselves split over these two crackers?

-My only gripe is the difficulty on later levels which I fear is over the top.
-This means I must reach high on the cheat shelf, which isn't really good when you think about it.
-However, there is a passcode system which is a fantastic feature.
-Overall, this is a remarkable and addictive shooter stuffed full of action.
-I love it!!
+My only gripe is the difficulty on later levels, which I fear is over the top.
+This means I need to cheat, which isn't good if you think about it.
+However, there is a passcode system, which is a fantastic feature to have.

-8BitChip and D-Bug have created hard drive installable games which are superb!!
+8BitChip and D-Bug have created superb hard drive installable games!!

 Chaos Engine floppy disks: Adrenalin #37A #37B disks.